 Always be open and honest about your budget from the outset.
 Not only will this help your wedding planner determine what they can do to help you with planning your wedding, but it will also enable them to immediately understand the wedding venues and suppliers that they can consider to deliver your day within your budget.

-As an award-winning wedding planner, I plan amazing weddings across London, the East of England, including Norfolk, Suffolk, Cambridge and Essex and further afield throughout the UK.
+As an award-winning wedding planner, I plan amazing weddings across the UK.
 As a truly independent wedding planner, I am not tied to using particular venues or suppliers, which means you get to pick from the best of the best!
 I don’t accept commission or referral fees from wedding venues or suppliers either, so you can always be sure that my recommendations are made with your very best interests at heart.

 If you’re thinking of hiring a wedding planner and would like to chat through the ideas and plans for your big day, why not get in touch to arrange a free, no-obligation consultation?
 I‘d love to hear from you!